Willy-Kind/clean-architecture-dotnet-template/README.md

 ## Description

-Ths is a .NET template that provides a simple Clean Architecture implementation for building Web APIs.
-This template is a refactor of the standard dotnet "webapi" template, introducing a structure aiming to follow the principles of Clean Architecture.
+This is a simple .NET Web Api template with a Clean Architectureish implementation.

 ## Getting Started